preactjs/preact-www/content/en/guide/v10/getting-started.md

 ---
 title: Getting Started
-description: "How to get started with Preact.
-We'll learn how to setup the tooling (if any) and get going with writing an application."
+description: How to get started with Preact.
+We'll learn how to setup the tooling (if any) and get going with writing an application
 ---

 # Getting Started